sean-clayton/two-swords/chapters/gresha.typ

 #import "/lib.typ": *

-#huge-heading(level: 1)[The Continent of Gresha]
+#huge-heading(level: 1)[The Continent of Gresha]<continent-of-gresha>

-There are many dark fantasy worlds out there that already exist which you can use #emph(title) to play adventures in with little-to-no tweaking involved.
-You may also already have a setting or world, though, and it may not exactly fit the tone of #emph(title).

-Gresha (IPA: [griʃa]) is a continent that should be easily placeable in many traditional medieval fantasy settings.
-Its problems are easily contained to the regions of the continent, at least initially---though, who knows where they will spread when the players get their hands on it?

-#item-heading(level: 2, outlined: false)[Some Assumptions]

-While everyone's Gresha will be quite unique, there are still aspects that are shared between them all.

-#note[
-  *Note:* I can't stop you from tweaking these, but just be aware that if you do, it will diminish the utility of this book.
-]

-*Gresha is dangerous.* The lands that reside within Gresha are filled with monsters that lurk and prowl.
-People, too, fill these lands and they wage war, lie, steal, take, and kill.
-Innocence is hunted and the weak are tested.

-*Gresha is ripe for exploration.* There is a lot to see in Gresha.
-While the gonzo fantastical things like floating islands don't exist here, ancient civilizations have left undiscovered ruins, mythical creatures roam the lands, wizards sit in their towers experimenting, and artefacts of legend rest in dark corners.
-Every settlement to rest in has a story and every character to meet has a past.

-*Gresha is for the apathetic.* People here are not looking to be heroes.
-They do not want to leave the comfort of the walls that keep the monsters out of their small towns.
-They do not ask "what is over the horizon?"
-They certainly will not risk their lives to save others---at least, not for free.

-*Gresha is not hopeless.* Yes, evil is everywhere; Yes, war is hell; Yes, trying to be a hero is suicide.
-There is also comfort in simplicity and the mundane.
-People seek a reason to dance, to enjoy the day, to celebrate a life, and to enjoy the comfort of those they love.
-While these glimpses of a normal life are not an every day occurence, they happen and stand out amongst the grey.

 #large-heading(level: 2)[Your Truths of Gresha]

 There is no single correct iteration of Gresha.
-Your Gresha will be different than mine, is different to his, hers, etc. The Gresha presented here is actually in the form of questions---your answers to those questions are what make your Gresha unique amongst all others.
+While the above characteristics are assumed to be common among all Greshas, your Gresha will be different than mine, is different to his, hers, etc. The Gresha presented here is actually in the form of truths---your truths are what make your Gresha unique amongst all others.

 #item-heading(level: 2, outlined: false)[The Rot Blight]